OpenSourceTreasure/No-Distraction-Dark-Mode-HTML-Webpage/README.md

 ✅ Favicon

 The HTML Webpage uses simple code to create a "dark mode" page.
 It points to a black colored Favicon, so the tab will be in dark mode as well.
-The HTML title, which appears on the browser on the tab, is also blank, with the following code:
+The HTML title, which appears on the browser tab, is also blank, with the following code:

 ```HTML
 <title>&#65279;</title>